varjagg/varjagg.github.io/_posts/2026-07-31-absent-narrator.md

 title: The Absent Narrator
 category: AI
 ---
-Why do we hate genAI works?
+Why do we hate works by genAI?
 Now before you say you don't let me reassert that you do.
 You don't read the code your models generate - and when you have to it's a chore.
 No AI artist ever was endeared with a generated birthday card.
 People who send out AI assisted communications rarely bother to read them, and so on.

 Why, despite being a product of distillation attack on the totality of recorded human thought, generated works are seen as lacking intrinsic value?